Ear Cropping and Tail Docking Ethics

-Tail “docking” and ear “cropping” are almost always not done for medical, safety or therapeutic reasons, but are solely a cosmetic and elective procedure.
+Tail “docking” and ear “cropping” is almost always not done for medical, safety or therapeutic reasons, but are solely a cosmetic and elective procedure.
 Many other countries ban the procedures and penalize show dogs with docked tails or cropped ears.
 Also, the procedures are normally done without anesthesia and are very painful that may cause health issues and/or behavior manifestations later in life.
-Unless injury or present disease is located in the tail or ears that can not be cured otherwise, tail docking and ear cropping are absolutely unnecessary and cruel as agreed upon by the American Veterinary Medical Association, AVMA and countless other medical and professional organizations.
+Unless injury or present disease is located in the tail or ears that can not be cured otherwise, tail docking and ear cropping are absolutely unnecessary and cruel as agreed upon by the American Veterinary Medical Association, AVMA, and countless other medical and professional organizations.